 Discord, a live streaming platform for gamers, is used frequently to stream their gaming in real-time.
 Discord is an excellent place for gamers to connect, share, and discuss their games with other gamers.

-You can download the app for free, but you can purchase in-app purchases to unlock more features such as animated avatars or emojis.
+You can download the app for free, but you can buy extra features like animated images or emojis inside the app.

 Mic input is an essential feature on this platform.
 It has separate mic settings to improve the sound quality of your mic.
 Follow these steps to do this: